 Periodic Tenancy Agreement

 A periodic tenancy agreement has an open-end date but a firm move-in date.
-The landlord or tenant can end this agreement by giving appropriate notice.
+The landlord and tenant can end this agreement by giving appropriate notice.
 There is no one periodic tenancy agreement, which means that this type of contract can go year-to-year, month-to-month, or week-to-week.
 It all depends on what each party agrees on.

 Who Can & Cannot Stay on the Property?

-Landlords in Alberta must put the security or damage deposit in a trust fund within two days of collecting it.
+Property owners in Alberta must put the security or damage deposit in a trust fund within two days of collecting it.

-Responsibilities of Tenants & Landlords
+Responsibilities of Landlords and Tenants

-As a tenant, you are responsible for:
+As a tenant renting in Alberta, you are responsible for:

 - Being considerate about other people living on the property if applicable and of the landlord’s rules.